 From the numbers, you see that there’s a real need for therapists.
 As a matter of fact, many counsellors are recognising the need to start their own private practice and reach out to people that need the most help.
 Starting a private practice wouldn’t just help you, but dozens, if not hundreds of people out there that need counselling.

-Psychologist and isosconnect Advisory Board Member Dr Bijal Chheda-Varma, founder of Foundation of Clinical Interventions, shares: ‘As psychologists, we are privileged to explore and work with the beauty of the human mind.
+Psychologist and isosconnect Advisory Board Member Dr Bijal Chheda-Varma, founder of the Foundation of Clinical Interventions, shares: ‘As psychologists, we are privileged to explore and work with the beauty of the human mind.
 The advancement of digital tools to enhance our practice offering has meant that we can now apply the basic principles of CBT in a virtual safe space to the benefit of both our client’s needs and our business offering.’

 Understand the challenges ahead